Malham Cove & Gordale Scar

 Those with a few more climbing hours under their belts may wish to try their hands at the more challenging Rhyd Ddu Path, which offers spectacular views over the mountainous Snowdonia scenery over the course of its 8.5-mile combined out and back length.

-Wales's largest mountain, Snowdon is the third highest in Britain, with a prominence of 1,038 metres.
-Whilst falling short of its big brother Ben Nevis, Snowdon has long been labelled the "busiest mountain in Britain", thanks to its range of ascents, summit café and even railway for those wanting to reach the top without all that pesky physical exertion getting in their way.
+Wales's largest mountain, Snowdon (Yr Wyddfa) is the third highest in Britain, with a prominence of 1,038 metres.
+Whilst falling short of its big brother Ben Nevis, Snowdon (Yr Wyddfa) has long been labelled the "busiest mountain in Britain", thanks to its range of ascents, summit café and even railway for those wanting to reach the top without all that pesky physical exertion getting in their way.

 Britain's highest peak, Ben Nevis, stretches up some 1,345 metres (as of 2016) into the Scottish sky, putting it well clear of all others in Britain.
 Despite occupying a rather remote area of the Scottish Highlands, Ben Nevis welcomes more than 100,000 visitors every year, most having travelled scores or even hundreds of miles in a bid to reach the iconic summit.